cosibot/cosibot-international/README.md

 ├── endpoints.yml
 └── __init__.py
 ```

 To add a new language, add a new folder with the language code and the specific config.yml, domain.yml, nlu.md and lookup tables files.
+You can also create stories for a specific bot.
+For that you just need to add a stories file inside the bot data folder (i.e. bot/languages/en/data/).